Towards Futuristic Autonomous Experimentation--A Surprise-Reacting Sequential Experiment Policy: Surprise-Reacting Experimentation Policy

-\item[\textbf {III.
-Exploration-Exploitation switching}:] If the artificial experimenter is not surprised, exploration will be pursued.
-The next exploration location is chosen to lie the furthest from the set of the already experimented locations, i.e., following Eq. \eqref{eq:expp}.
-On the other hand, if the artificial experimenter is surprised, the next location will be selected from the neighborhood of the current location to exploit the nature of the surprise.
-For this purpose, we select the LHD sample in $\mathbf S$ closest to the current location as the next experiment location in the neighborhood.
+\descitem{\textbf {Exploration-Exploitation switching}:} If the sequential algorithm is not surprised, exploration will be pursued.
+The next exploration location is chosen according to the maximin criterion, i.e., following Equation \eqref{eq:exp}.
+On the other hand, if the sequential algorithm is surprised, the next location will be selected according to our exploitation policy, i.e., following Equation \eqref{eq:expl}.

-\item[\textbf {IV.
-Update}:] Once the next experiment location is selected, actual physical experiments will be performed.
-The update to the data science model will depend on the outcome of the exploitation of a surprise observation.
-The artificial experimenter then moves back into Step II.
-This closed-loop process will continue until the allotted experiment budget is reached.
+\descitem{\textbf {Update}:} Once the next experiment location is selected, actual experiments will be performed.
+The update to the statistical model depends on the outcome of the exploitation of a surprise observation.
+The sequential algorithm then moves back to Step II and continues until the allotted experiment budget is reached.

 \end{enumerate}